 These are moments when it’s impossible for me to stick to the fun side of the educational process.
 Come on, you must agree with me, what´s fun about trying to be in bed for an extra five minutes at 6 am to then hear something heavy and full of liquid smashing on the kitchen floor?

-But, at the same time, even this described situation can built into a good learning lesson if we don´t lose our temper and make them help clean, right?
+But, at the same time, even this described situation can build into a good learning lesson if we don´t lose our temper and make them help clean, right?
 Which I’ve been diligently doing and now I find Luísa grabbing a cloth to dry the floor on her own when she spills something on it.

 Yey!
 Lovely to see that (even when I have to go and make the floor actually get dry).
 That´s a great achievement that could easily be seen as something obvious for a child to do and not celebrated as it deserves.